 Research comparable prices

-Use the Hospital Cost and Utilization Project databases to search for comparable prices or contact other local providers and ask what they charge.
+Use the Hospital Cost and Utilization Project databases to search for comparable prices or contact other local providers and ask what they charge for those services.

 Negotiate the amount